p-sav/PFDA/Assignments/Week-6/readme.md

 #### 2. What was learned :cd:
     - How to load and clean real-world CSV data directly from a URL
     - How to resample and group data by day and month
-    - How to use rolling averages for smoothing noisy time-series data
     - How to visualize patterns using Matplotlib